 The de facto official currency is the US Dollar (USD).
 The Zimbabwe Dollar (ZWD) was effectively abandoned as the official curency in early 2009 after runaway inflation.
 The South African Rand (ZAR) and British Pound (GBP) are also sometimes accepted.
 Major international credit cards are accepted in most of the larger hotels, restaurants and shops.
-Many smaller establishments still do not have credit card facilities; Diners Club and American Express are often not accepted.
-ATM facilities, dispensing US$, are available in the cities, although in smaller towns and rural areas you'll need to bring cash.
-Because there are few coins in circulation, you may not receive change for anything that costs less than US$1.
+Many smaller establishments still do not have credit card facilities.
+Diners Club and American Express are often not accepted.
+ATM facilities, dispensing USD, are available in the cities, although in smaller towns and rural areas you'll need to bring cash.
+Because there are few coins in circulation, you may not receive change for anything that costs less than USD 1.

 Currency Exchange Rates